HarshvardhanY7Y7/HarshvardhanY7Y7/README.md

  I am a recent graduate with a Bachelor of Science in Computer Science.
 Throughout my academic journey, I developed a strong passion for cybersecurity, where I explored various techniques for securing systems and protecting data.
 I am driven by my dedication to solving complex problems and applying innovative solutions to real-world challenges.
 With a solid foundation in programming, data structures, and network security, I am excited to continue learning and contribute to the ever-evolving field of technology.
 I look forward to applying my skills and enthusiasm to make a positive impact in the world of cybersecurity.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has sparked a strong passion for cybersecurity, and I am eager to transition into this field.
+I am focused on joining a Security Operations Center (SOC) as a Tier 1 Analyst, where I can leverage my problem-solving skills, knowledge of security protocols, and ability to analyze security incidents.
+I am committed to continuously developing my expertise to effectively address the dynamic challenges in cybersecurity and contribute to the protection of organizational systems and data.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]